flowagility/streaming/README.md

 After the playset is sbumitted, platform is doing calculation of the results and sends up to 10 best results for this run together with calculated current playset data.

+## Joana version - Flows and Statuses

+An Agility Event has one or more rings were all the competition takes place according to a predefined schedule.
+Independently of what trials and what runs happen on each ring, the information we will send is per ring per day, and fully organised according to the ring schedule.
+In situations where we will have “Combined Results”, they are added to the streaming information after the last run of those combined results is completed.

+Playset is representing a binomial, which is running in a certain run.
+Playset has handler and dog information and is also showing faults, refusals, disqualification and time, as well as classification, speed and total penalizations.
+Playset may have several states.
+Each run starts with the first playset ready to run.
+At events where timer is connected to the platform, as soon as the dog crosses the start gates, the playset is set to `running`.
+On events without the timer connected, playset may be set to running with the first fault, refusal or when binom is eliminated.
+Playset is set into calculated, when binomial data is submitted by the Judge Helper to the platform.

+JSON messages are sent on any updated of active run and also when binomial is getting a fault, refusal, disqualification or when timer starts and stops (for events with timer only).
+JSON message is usually covering the run, where the binomial is ready/running/calculated and the next binomial - whether it is in the current run or in a new one - this information is presented in a `run_ready` structure.
+If `run` and `run_ready` runs names are equal, then the next binomial is still from the same run, otherwise the next binomial is from another run.

+After the playset is submitted, platform is doing calculation of the results and sends up to 10 best results for this run together with calculated current playset data.

 ## Request / Response
 There are 3 requests that are supported by the FA platform at the moment:
 - `ping` - message to check the connection with the server and to keep connection open.
 Should be sent with the interval of less than 60 seconds.
 Platform will response with the message `pong`